You made a good decision choosing OpenAthens, now let's get you off to a great start.

 - If we are using only one permission set, we will want to mark it as 'default' so that it is applied automatically when new accounts are created

 - If we are using multiple permission sets, we can set the one that contains the resources that all can access as default and assign special permission sets separately

 - How many users will there be?

 - How often will I need to create accounts?

 - Do I want users to be able to create their own accounts?

-The first thing to to here is to MyAthens.
+The first thing to do here is to MyAthens.
 If you have a small number of users, or if accounts are created infrequently, then creating accounts manually may be all you need.for yourself to experiment with.
-This will allow you to test access to the resources you have assigned and get experience of which details an account contains, how to update it and how changing the assigned permission sets makes a different to what is displayed in
+This will allow you to test access to the resources you have assigned and get experience of which details an account contains, how to update it and how changing the assigned permission sets makes a difference to what is displayed in

 If you expect that most accounts will be created at the same time (such as when a University has an annual intake of students), then bulk uploading is the most popular way to create the accounts you need to issue because it allows you to copy and paste key information from a list into a spreadsheet template and upload it to the system.
-Thousands of accounts can be created with only a few minutes work.
+Thousands of accounts can be created with only a few minutes of work.

 If you expect that most accounts would need to be created daily or weekly in small numbers (such as when a library supports users who could register at any time of the year), then self registration may be an alternative to creating them manually as it allows users to create their own accounts.

 If your end-users are already in a local directory such as LDAP, SirsiDynix, Azure, ActiveDirectory or similar you have the option to not create user accounts in OpenAthens at all.